neomidio/agent-openai-banking-assistant-csharp/README.md

 Instead of navigating through traditional web interfaces and menus, users can simply converse with the AI-powered assistant to inquire about their account balances, review recent transactions, or initiate payments.
 This approach not only enhances user experience by making financial management more intuitive and accessible but also leverages the existing workload data and APIs to ensure a reliable and secure service.

 Invoices samples are included in the data folder to make it easy to explore payments feature.
 The payment agent equipped with OCR tools ( Azure Document Intelligence) will lead the conversation with the user to extract the invoice data and initiate the payment process.
 Other account fake data as transactions, payment methods and account balance are also available to be queried by the user.
-All data and services are exposed as external REST APIs and consumed by the agents to provide the user with the requested information.
+All data and services are exposed as external REST APIs or MCP Servers and consumed by the agents to provide the user with the requested information.

 ## Features
 This project provides the following features and technical patterns: